benrhodes/svg-transform-rectangle/README.md

 svg-transform-rectangle
 =======================

-A transform rectangle to use in the
+A transform rectangle to use in a JavaScript application that is using SVG.